Reflex0002/Reflex0002/README.md

 - 👋 Hi, I’m Reflex
 - 👀 I’m interested in sneaker automation development and reverse enginerring.
-- 🌱 I’m currently learning GoLang More Soon?
+- 🌱 I’m currently learning something probably
-- ⚙️ Currently I work for Destroyer Bots, this is a sneaker automation software.
+- ⚙️ Currently focusing on school.
 - 📚 I’m in highschool
 - 📫 How to reach me, reach out on Discord @ Reflex#0864